werererer/trilium-stresstesting/README.md

 The goal is to test, if trilium can scale.
 Hopefully to make reproducing errors at scale more easy.

 # Goal
-Make reproducing errors on large scale databases for trilium more reproducible by providing code to automatically create databases.
+Make errors on large scale databases for trilium more reproducible by providing code to automatically create them.

 # WIP
 What still has to be done to make it useful?